labex-labs/open-source-labs/git/30-seconds-of-git/challenge-commit-template/step1.md

 # "<footer>" can contain other metadata, such as the #associated issue number or other comments.
 ```
 4. Press <kbd>Esc</kbd> and enter the <kbd>:wq</kbd> command, then press <kbd>Enter</kbd> to save your changes and exit the `commit-template` file editor.
+5. Add `commit-template` files to the staging area.
-5. Set the `commit-template` file as the commit message template for the repository.
+6. Set the `commit-template` file as the commit message template for the repository.
-6. Open the commit message editor and notice that the commit message editor now contains the commit message template you created in step 3.
+7. Open the commit message editor and notice that the commit message editor now contains the commit message template you created in step 3.
-7. Press <kbd>Esc</kbd> and enter the <kbd>:q</kbd> command, then press <kbd>Enter</kbd> to exit the commit message editor.
+8. Press <kbd>Esc</kbd> and enter the <kbd>:q</kbd> command, then press <kbd>Enter</kbd> to exit the commit message editor.

 This is the final result: